Pick Your Own Produce at a U-Pick Farm in Asheville

 Where to Go:

-• Hickory Nut Gap Farm: Located in Fairview, just 20 minutes from Asheville, this scenic, working mountain farm raises grassfed beef and pasture raised pork and poultry.
-In the fall, the farm typically offers a corn maze and pumpkins for purchase.
-Shop at their local store on-site or sign up for a guided tour.
+• Hickory Nut Gap Farm: In nearby Fairview, this scenic, working mountain farm raises grass-fed beef, pasture-raised pork, and poultry.
+In the fall, the farm offers pumpkins and apples for purchase, along with events, Wednesday to Sunday, such as pony and hayrides.
+Shop their local store on-site, visit the barnyard animals and live bee observatory, check out a monthly fall barn dance, or sign up for a guided tour.

-• Sky Top Apple Orchard: The orchard, located in Flat Rock, offers apples for picking.
-The scenic farm also offers views of the mountains and orchard ponds; a “barnyard” area with sheep, goats, chickens and turkeys; farm tours and hayrides; and picnic areas.
+• Sky Top Apple Orchard: The orchard, located in Flat Rock, offers over 22 varieties apples for picking.
+The scenic farm also offers views of the mountains and orchard ponds, a barnyard with sheep, goats, chickens, and peacocks, educational farm tours and hayrides, apple cider donuts, and picnic areas.

 If you can't make it to pick your own, try some of the Asheville area's innovative farm to table restaurants.